Port-Royal Abbey, Paris: Cistercian nuns and Jansenism

 The clash between the Jansenists (and, in particular the nuns of Port Royal) and their royal and ecclesiastical opponents lasted several decades.
 In 1661, the powerful Cardinal Mazarin died and Louis XIV seized full control of the government under the influence of his Jesuit confessor, Annat.
 In the same year Abbess Angélique died, while Blaise Pascal died in 1662, depriving the community of influential supporters.
 The Port Royal religious authorities managed to survive an initial serious controversy in the mid-17th century, when they arrived at a shaky truce with Louis XIV in 1669.
 During this controversy, the nuns of Port Royal were seen as stout defenders of their freedom of thought and they produced influential works on religious and philosophical subjects.
 In this context, Jansenism, and in particular the contributions of the nuns of Port Royal, influenced Enlightenment thinking in the struggle against royal absolutism and for freedom of conscience.

-Despite their considerable influence, the nuns who refused to disavow their Jansenist beliefs were expelled in August 1664 and replaced by the Visitandines until the French Revolution.
-In the end, the Port Royal religious communities were not able to withstand the combined antipathy of the Catholic Church and the French monarchy.
-Both Port Royal communities were dissolved by Clement XI in 1709.
-The buildings of the rural abbey, Port-Royal des Champs, were torn down on orders of the king, but the Parisian abbey was preserved.
+In August 1664, despite their considerable influence, the nuns who refused to disavow their Jansenist beliefs were expelled and replaced by the Visitandines until the French Revolution.
+Thus, the Port Royal religious communities were not able to withstand the combined antipathy of the Catholic Church and the French monarchy.
+Both of the Port Royal communities were dissolved by Clement XI in 1709.
+The buildings of the rural abbey, Port-Royal des Champs, were torn down on orders of the king, but the buildings of the Parisian abbey was preserved.

-The convent of Port-Royal was closed in 1790; it served as a prison from 1790 to 1795 under the name of Port-libre or La Bourbe prison.
-Chrétien Guillaume de Lamoignon de Malesherbes (Louis XVI's lawyer at his trial) and Madame de Tourzel, former governess of Louis XVI's children, were detained there.
+The convent of Port-Royal was closed in 1790.
+From 1793 remains of the abbey were used as a prison under the name Prison de Port-libre or Prison de la Bourbe.
+Chrétien Guillaume de Lamoignon de Malesherbes (lawyer for Louis XVI during his trial) and Madame de Tourzel, former governess of the "children of France", were held here.